magmarshh/CTCF_orientation/README.md

 ### Parameters

 - -l; loop file: chromatin loop file in bedpe format (see [bedtools documentation](https://bedtools.readthedocs.io/en/latest/content/general-usage.html) for more information), with or without a header row.
 - -m; motif file: CTCF motif file in the format "chromosome start end name strength orientation pvalue qvalue sequence", although only "chromosome start end" will be used, with the other columns optional.
+The one provided as an example is for the hg38 genome assembly.
-- -o; output file: Desired file name for the outputted piechart with extensions available in matplotlib.
+- -o; output file: Filepath to outputted piechart in any matplotlib accepted format (see [matplotlib picture formats](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html) for more information)
-- h; help: Helpful information for usage.
+- -h; help: Helpful information for usage.

 ## Output